 Revenue marketing was born out of necessity.

 Back then, marketers, sales teams, and customer success reps would operate independently with their individual technology stack.
-This often results in silos, miscommunication, and time loss, putting a real damper on the company’s overall productivity.
+This often results in silos, miscommunication, and time loss, putting a real damper on the company’s overall productivity and revenue growth.

-Enter: Revenue marketing, a process where all revenue-driven departments are aligned once and for all.
-Instead of operating in isolation, different departments would come together, set common goals, and share resources starting from a single place: Operations.
+Revenue operations solves this problem, as it aligns all revenue-driven departments deeply.
+Instead of operating in isolation, different departments rally together, set common goals, and share resources from a single place.

-Revenue operations supports revenue marketing.
-A better way of thinking it, RevOps is a natural evolution of revenue marketing.
+Revenue operations supports revenue marketing (a better way of thinking about it: RevOps is a natural evolution of revenue marketing).

 When Do You Need RevOps?

-Does a bootstrapped startup recently founded a week ago need RevOps?
-Maybe not.
-But a mature startup that’s experiencing a revenue growth stall?
+But a mature startup that’s experiencing stagnant revenue growth?
 Now that’s a different story.

 Here are five common signs you need to activate revenue operations in your startup, stat:

-You know something’s amiss when employees from different departments approach you for clarification… every week.
+You know trouble’s brewing when your employees from different departments approach you for clarification every. single. day.

-For Force by Mojio, it was a sales employee receiving conflicting messages from the head of marketing and head of sales.
+Back then, sales employees at Force by Mojio kept receiving conflicting messages from the head of marketing and head of sales.

-Daivat Dholakia, the director of operations at the GPS vehicle tracking startup, reveals to Breadcrumbs:
+Daivat Dholakia, the former director of operations at the GPS vehicle tracking startup, reveals to Breadcrumbs:

 “This sales employee came to me in confusion.
 Despite holding regular executive meetings to get everyone on the same page, there was a fundamental miscommunication on how we were advertising and selling our services.”

-“Shortly after, a friend told me about her RevOps team, and I decided we needed to give it a try.”
+When a friend mentioned her RevOps team, Daivat decided to give it a try.

-In March 2020, LinkedIn and Forrester found out 87% of sales and marketing leaders say sales and marketing alignment encourages critical business growth.
+According to 87% of sales and marketing leaders, sales and marketing alignment encourages critical business growth.

 StorySlab is a field sales platform that took on a Series A funding during COVID-19 last year.

-CEO Hans Fuller realized he and his team needed to optimize their time and resources strategically if they wanted to grow their footprint successfully, particularly in marketing and sales.
+Hans Fuller, the founder and CEO, realized he and his team needed to optimize their time and resources strategically if they wanted to grow their footprint successfully, particularly in marketing and sales.

 Hans explains, “If our SaaS platforms spoke to one another, it would give us a crystal clear picture of our sales process and where the growth opportunities were.”

-Jason shares, “This ‘technical’ founder has built a company and most likely has client revenue coming in, but they’ve been the main producer of sales that’s usually based on their knowledge and passion, not a designed sales process.”
+“This technical founder has built a company and most likely has client revenue coming in, but they’ve been the main producer of sales that’s usually based on their knowledge and passion, not a designed sales process.”

 32% of customers will stop doing business with a brand they loved after just one bad experience.
 It’s no understatement, then: Customer experience plays one of the biggest roles in revenue growth.